keijack/kjservlet/README.md

 }
 ```
 ## Annotations and AOP
-Unlike Java, there are no build-in annotation support in Javascript, and because of that you can defined your object any time, any where, it's pretty hard to intercept into the logic in runtime.
+Unlike Java, Javascript has no build-in annotations, and it's pretty hard to intercept into the logic in runtime while in Javascript you can defined your object any time and any where.
 However, we play a little trick for that.

 If you are familiar with Javascript, you must have heard of the **strict mode**.
 If you want to run a function in a strict mode, you just need to add a line "use strict" to first line of the function body.
 Our annotations just like that.
 ```javascript